4 Mobile Design Hacks for Squarespace

 Alternatively, you can use the flip-side of this trick by using lots of spacers to create tons of space on mobile.
 The only issue with this is that it’s not exactly opposite, because using lots of spacers will show on desktop and mobile.
 But it’s still good to know, and can be a really effective technique.

-For Squarespace 7.1 only:
+For Squarespace 7.1 Only:

 Solved: Use the section height settings to adjust the size of sections on mobile.